MuroSar/WeatherApp/README.md

 To learn about different ways of implement Clean Architecture, visit: https://docs.google.com/presentation/d/1aBtccGraTyggnIP6Nn7m8uGfBgreKWIk-2JuLafKAds/edit#slide=id.p4

 ## Dependency Injection - Dagger - Hilt:
 Dependency injection is a programming technique that makes a class independent of its dependencies by decoupling the usage of an object from its creation.
 It’s derived from the fifth principle of the famous object-oriented programming principles S.O.L.I.D (Dependency Inversion: a class should concentrate on fulfilling its own responsibilities and should not be concerned with creating objects to fulfill those responsibilities).
-This layer was implemented using **Hilt**.
+If you need to know more of Hilt you can read this: https://developer.android.com/training/dependency-injection/hilt-android This layer was implemented using **Hilt**.

 All apps that use Hilt must contain an Application class that is annotated with **@HiltAndroidApp.**
 **@HiltAndroidApp** triggers Hilt's code generation, including a base class for your application that serves as the application-level dependency container.